-- [a] A debate shall be run under the auspices of a "Speaker" who shall be referred to as "The Speaker of the House" or "Mister/Madam Speaker". - [b] A debate shall be adjudicated by a panel comprising an odd number of adjudicators.
+- [a] A debate shall be run under the auspices of a "Speaker" who shall be referred to as "The Speaker of the House". - [b] A debate shall be adjudicated by a panel comprising an odd number of adjudicators (it could be just one adjudicator for a round).
 One of the adjudicators shall be designated as Chairperson, by the organizing committee. - [c] A debate shall be timed by a timekeeper.
 In the event that none has been nominated in a particular room, the function of the timekeeper is to be taken over by one of the panel of adjudicators.